Nokia Lumia

-Microsoft Lumia (previously the Nokia Lumia) is a discontinued line of mobile devices that was originally designed and marketed by Nokia and later by Microsoft Mobile.
-Introduced in November 2011, the line was the result of a long-term partnership between Nokia and Microsoft—as such, Lumia smartphones run on Microsoft software, the Windows Phone operating system; and later the newer Windows 10 Mobile.
+Nokia Lumia, later rebranded to Microsoft Lumia, is a discontinued line of mobile devices that was originally designed and marketed by Nokia and later by Microsoft Mobile.
+Introduced on 26 October 2011, the line was the result of a long-term partnership between Nokia and Microsoft—as such, Lumia smartphones run on Microsoft software, the Windows Phone operating system; and later the newer Windows 10 Mobile.
 The Lumia name is derived from the partitive plural form of the Finnish word lumi, meaning "snow".

+The series debuted with the Nokia Lumia 800 and the Lumia 710 smartphones.
+In April 2012, the first high-end flagship, Nokia Lumia 900, was released in the US in partnership with AT&T, backed by a major marketing push.
+Its later flagships included the Nokia Lumia 920, 925, and the first phablet-style model, Nokia Lumia 1520.
+However, its most successful model was in the lower-end, the budget Nokia Lumia 520, released in April 2013.
+In July 2013, Nokia introduced the Lumia 1020 with a 41-megapixel sensor, considered to be one of the most iconic Nokia handsets.
+One tablet computer was also released in the Lumia line, the Nokia Lumia 2520, running Windows RT.

-On 3 September 2013, Microsoft announced its purchase of Nokia's mobile device business, with the deal closing on 25 April 2014.
-As a result, the Lumia line's maintenance was transferred to Microsoft Mobile.
-As part of the transition, Microsoft continued to use the Nokia brand on Lumia devices until October 2014, when it began to officially phase out the Nokia name in its promotion and production of smartphones in favor of Microsoft branding.
-In November 2014, Microsoft announced the first Microsoft (non-Nokia) branded Lumia device, the Lumia 535.
-In October 2015, Microsoft announced the first Lumia devices running on Windows 10 Mobile, the Lumia 950, Lumia 950 XL and Lumia 550.
-The most recent Lumia smartphone, the Lumia 650, was announced by Microsoft on 15 February 2016.
+Microsoft, the developer of Windows Phone software, purchased Nokia's mobile device business in April 2014, as a result leading to the Lumia line's maintenance being transferred to Microsoft Mobile.
+As part of the transition, Microsoft continued to use the Nokia brand on Lumia devices until October 2014, when it began to officially phase it out in favor of Microsoft branding, and in November 2014 announced the first Microsoft branded Lumia product, the Microsoft Lumia 535.
+In October 2015, Microsoft announced the first Lumia devices running on Windows 10 Mobile: the flagship Lumia 950, Lumia 950 XL and Lumia 550.
+The most recent Lumia device, the Microsoft Lumia 650, was announced in February 2016.

-Sales decreased sharply after the introduction of Windows 10 in 2015 and Microsoft briefly stopped selling Lumia devices from the Microsoft Store at the end of 2016—by which time sales were estimated to have dropped below one million units—although availability was restored at the beginning of 2017.
+Sales decreased sharply after the introduction of Windows 10, with sales estimated to have dropped below one million units by the end of 2016.
 In October 2017, Microsoft's corporate vice president, Joe Belfiore, confirmed that Microsoft would no longer sell or manufacture new Windows 10 Mobile devices.
 The existing devices would receive bug fixes and security updates only, ending for the latest devices in December 2019.
+The last smartphone from Microsoft was the Surface Duo 2, under the Surface brand.

+In 2024, HMD Global released HMD Skyline, a smartphone with a similar hardware design to the Lumia series, but running on Android instead of Windows Phone.